 We have a multi cultural country with different people and environments, from beaches to mountains.
 A very friendly people, experiment crew and good weather the whole year.
 In addition production costs in Brazil are generally lower than USA/Europe.
-This varies depending on requirements and exchange rate, but at the current rate it would be at least three times cheaper to shoot in Brazil.
+This varies depending on requirements and exchange rate, but at the current rate it would be at least five times cheaper to shoot in Brazil.

 We find the best solutions for every budget, adapt to clients needs and preferences, while aiming to make your stay and shoot in Brazil a happy and memorable one.